Public Board Motion:

 Knowing the significant purchasing power of youth, media will continue to bombard students in sophisticated, intentional ways that promote the pervasive ideology associated with modern day consumerism, ultimately supporting attitudes that lead to unnecessary, irresponsible spending practices.
 The most logical resource/avenue available to combat the power of theses influences and corresponding behaviors is curriculum that equips students with financial skills to empower them to become savvy, critical, analytical and self-constrained consumers.
 Students need to understand fully the implications of carefree spending, critique and question subtleties in messaging that influence one’s spending habits, budget appropriately, and understand concepts such as affordability.
 They need to understand consequences associated with credit/debt acquisition and the importance of long term financial planning.

-The economic and psychosocial impact at both the individual and population level is tremendous.
-We cannot afford (pardon the pun) to leave another generation of youth graduate without a sound grounding in financial literacy given the life-long implications tied to this knowledge.
+The economic and psychosocial impact of poor financial management, at both the individual and population level, is tremendous.
+We cannot afford (pardon the pun) to leave another generation of youth graduate without a sound grounding in financial literacy given the life-long implications of poor financial decision making.
 We must successfully impart within all students the importance that money management will play in their lives.
 Assertions made by Edmonton Public School Board Trustee Michael Janz are indeed correct; financial literacy must be incorporated into the new curriculum.
 It is a modern-day solution to a profound and prolific modern-day challenges.

 Additional cross -provincial support: